5 skills digital marketers need to know

 Because of its growth, marketing has become an incredibly broad field, with many different disciplines coming under its umbrella.
 As a result, it’s often no longer enough to just specialise in one area.
 Digital marketers need to become well-versed in multiple skills to meet the ever-growing demands of modern businesses.

-While it does depend on the industry and the individual company, we’ve put together a list of the top 5 skills you’ll need to have as a digital marketer to thrive!
+While each industry and individual company does require specific skills, we’ve put together a list of the top 5 you’ll need for any digital marketing position!

 1. A basic understanding of psychology

-Marketing is, and always will be about communicating the right message to the right people.
-Whether they will admit to it or not, irrationality and emotions play a significant role in a customer’s purchasing behavior.
-It’s up to you, therefore, to persuade people to become customers, whether it’s in 140 characters, a 10,000-word white paper, or through images.
+Marketing is, at its core, about communicating the right message to the right people.
+Whether they know it or not, emotions play a significant role in a customer’s purchasing behavior.
+It’s up to you, therefore, to understand how to take advantage of this.

-You should understand heuristics, purchasing behaviors and patterns, how to map customer journeys and draw out customer avatars.
-With this information, you need to be able to motivate potential customers to not only make a purchase, but also to feel good about their purchase after.
-To do so requires empathy and efficiency with a healthy dose of creativity.
+You must understand heuristics, purchasing behaviors and patterns, how to map customer journeys and draw out customer avatars.
+In doing so you will be able to motivate potential customers to not only make a purchase, but also to feel good about their purchase after.

 Customer psychology and persuasion are oft-written about topics, so doing some good ol’ fashioned reading are excellent starting points on sharpening up your knowledge!
 Our favorite books are Influence by Robert Cialdini, and How to Make Friends and Persuade People by Dale Carnegie